 Other specified feeding and eating disorders (OSFED) is related to anorexia nervosa, bulimia nervosa, and binge eating disorder however the symptoms do not meet the full criteria for one of the others.
 An example would be a situation where the frequency of bingeing and purging is lower than that specified in the bulimia nervosa diagnosis.
 People who have OSFED can also experience distress and significant impacts on their health and their lives such as in their relationships, jobs, or education.

-There are several factors that may increase the chances of developing an eating disorder.
-These include individual personality traits such as perfectionism, anxiousness, and low self-esteem, as well as genetics and environmental factors.
+There are a number of predisposing factors that are believed to set people up to develop an eating disorder.
+These include genetics, environmental factors, and individual personality traits such as perfectionism, anxiousness, and low self-esteem, among others.

 Effective treatments are available for eating disorders.
 Treatment can involve individual appointments with a clinician or with outpatient care teams, outpatient group-based programs, and inpatient hospital programs.
 At a minimum, receiving services from a mental health clinician, a dietitian, and a medical professional is recommended for people with eating disorders.